lsst-dm/dmtn-224/index.rst

 Gafaelfawr returns a 401 response code from the auth subrequest if no ``Authorization`` header is present, and a 403 response code if credentials are provided but not valid.
 In both cases, this is accompanied by a ``WWW-Authenticate`` challenge.
 By default, this is an :rfc:`6750` bearer token challenge, but Gafaelfawr can be configured to return a :rfc:`7617` HTTP Basic Authentication challenge instead (via a parameter to the ``/auth`` route, when it is configured in the ``Ingress`` as the auth subrequest handler).
-Currently, however, that ``WWW-Authenticate`` header and the details of a 403 error are not correctly conveyed to the client due to limitations in the NGINX configuration.
+Currently, however, the ``WWW-Authenticate`` header of a 403 error is not correctly conveyed to the client due to limitations in the NGINX configuration.

 Gafaelfawr returns a 200 response code if the credentials are valid, which tells ingress-nginx to pass the request (possibly with additional headers) to the protected service.